 One Table Farm is owned by Cree Monaghan, a former zoo vet, and her husband Tim Hall, a former corporate training manager, that first came to YouTube’s attention last year.

-“YouTube contacted us out of the blue and said they’d seen a story about us online where we mentioned how we built our farm knowledge – everything from building a chicken tractor, pruning fruit trees to moving pigs – from watching YouTube,” Monaghan says.
+“YouTube contacted us out of the blue and said they’d seen a story about us online where we mentioned how we built our farm knowledge,” Monaghan says.
+“Everything from building a chicken tractor, pruning fruit trees to moving pigs we learned from watching YouTube.

-“They sent a production crew of 13 people over to our little farm [pre-COVID-19] and spent nearly four days filming our story.
-Originally it was a little overwhelming, but also quite humbling since they’ve only made four of these kinds of videos in Australia so far.”
+“They sent a production crew of 13 people to our little farm [pre-COVID] and spent nearly four days filming our story.
+Originally it was a little overwhelming.
+But it was also quite humbling since they’ve only made four of these kinds of videos in Australia so far.”

 Ashely Chang, Culture and Trends Manager for YouTube Asia Pacific says that One Table Farm is a great example of following your passions and using YouTube to learn along the way.

 “They’re just one example, one story.
 YouTube enables anyone, anywhere, at any time to access information.
-And with over 500 hours of video uploaded every minute, there are constantly new learning opportunities – and we’re devouring them, with hundreds of millions of views of educational content on YouTube every single day globally.”
+With over 500 hours of video uploaded every minute, there are constantly new learning opportunities.
+And we’re devouring them, with hundreds of millions of views of educational content on YouTube every single day globally.”

 Monaghan and Hall lived in Perth, and always had the dream to live sustainably and regenerate the land.
 Monaghan also followed her passion for cooking and attended culinary school at Le Cordon Bleu in Paris; Hall ramped up his sourdough baking and, after buying 100 acres in 2014, they made the tree change with their three children.

-Sean Blocksidge, owner/operator of Margaret River Discovery Company, says the remarkable success of One Table Farm’s YouTube video is also a fantastic win for the Margaret River region: “It has to be the most successful reach we’ve ever had for promoting anything from the Margaret River region,” he says.
-“By comparison, a successful Margaret River region YouTube video would be doing amazing if it reached 10,000 views.
-Nearly three million views for a tiny farm business is insane.
+“It has to be the most successful reach we’ve ever had for promoting anything from the region,” he says.
+“By comparison, a successful Margaret River YouTube video would be doing well if it reached 10,000 views.
+Three million views for a tiny farm business is insane.

-“We owe them all, including YouTube, big high-fives for sharing their story and promoting the Margaret River region in a time when most businesses are struggling.”
+“We owe them all, including YouTube, big high-fives for sharing their story.
+And for promoting the Margaret River region in a time when most businesses are struggling.”

-Monaghan and Hall share their farm and what they’ve learnt as much possible, offering sustainable farm tours, paddock to plate cooking and sourdough workshops.
+Monaghan and Hall share their farm and what they’ve learnt as much possible.
+They offer sustainable farm tours, paddock-to-plate cooking and sourdough workshops.
 Monaghan also has an additional veterinary qualification in animal welfare and ethics, so they discuss how to raise animals ethically and how to make informed food choices at the supermarket.

-The couple are looking to expand their vision through collaboration with people sharing a similar ethos – be that a “Biggest Little Farm” model, or small boutique industries such as market gardens, bush food production or ancient grain growing for bread making.
+The couple is looking to expand their vision through collaboration with people sharing a similar ethos.
+That could be a “Biggest Little Farm” model, or small boutique industries such as market gardens, bush food production or ancient grain growing for bread making.